TheOnlyWayUp/WattpadDownloader/README.md

 ## Features
 - ⚡ Lightweight Frontend and Minimal Javascript.
+- 🪙 Supports Authentication (Download paid stories from your account!)
 - 🌐 API Support (Visit the `/docs` path on your instance for more.)
-- 🐇 Fast Generation, Basic Ratelimit Handling.
+- 🐇 Fast Generation, Ratelimit Handling.
 - 🐳 Docker Support
 - 🏷️ Generated EPUB File includes Metadata.
 (Dublin Core Spec)
 - 📖 Plays well with E-Readers.
-(Kindle Support if KOReader present)
+(Kindle Support if KOReader present, ReMarkable, KOBO, ...)
 - 💻 Easily Hackable.
 Extend with ease.